citp/privacy-policy-historical/a/ad/adp/adpay.com.md

 We may also process your Personal Information on the basis of contractual necessity to perform a contract we have with you.
 For example, we process your credit card details when you provide them in order to use our Services or purchase access to premium features such as our DNA testing services.

 We may also process your Personal Information on the basis of our legitimate interests, including in providing and improving the Services.
 For example, Ancestry has a legitimate interest in understanding your login history so we can assess your interaction with our Services.
-We also have a legitimate interest in providing and developing interesting features to provide to our users.
+We also have a legitimate interest in providing and developing interesting features to provide to our Users.
 We use your Personal Information to keep our Services safe and secure and we do so as it necessary to pursue your and our legitimate interests in ensuring that our Services are secure, and to protect against fraud, spam and abuse.

 Where we rely on legitimate interests to process your Personal Information, you have the right to object to such processing (meaning that you can ask us to stop).
 You can use your Privacy Settings to control certain ways in which we process your data.
 You can also contact us, using the details below, to object to other forms of processing.

-**16. Identity and Contact Details of the Data**
+**16. Identity and Contact Details of the Data **

 If you reside in the United States, Ancestry.com Operations Inc. and Ancestry.com DNA, LLC are responsible for the use of your data and for responding to any requests related to your Personal Information.